Is Koh Samui Safe? A Local’s Honest Guide for Visitors, Expats and Property Buyers?

 This is a big one.
 There are dodgy deals, shady developers, and foreigners who end up completely out of pocket - or worse.

 I know of one couple (not my clients!) who had just moved in when, on their first night, the perimeter wall collapsed onto their house and bedroom.
-The wall turned out to be a retaining wall with no proper foundations.
+The wall turned out to be a retaining wall with no foundations.

 • Do proper due diligence

-• Work with professionals who actually know what they’re doing
+• Work with professionals who actually know what they’re doing and can look after your interests and guide you

 • Get good legal and financial advice